Stuyk/altv-athena-docs/documentation/controllers/pedController.md

 ---
-description: >-
-  Create an in-world static pedestrian.
+description: Create an in-world static pedestrian.
 ---

-# PedController
+# ServerPedController

 Create an in-world static pedestrian.
 They do not move, they cannot move, and they will not move.